STED Microscopy with Supercontinuum Lasers

 Low noise ensures high-contrast images

-The SuperK FIANIUM supercontinuum laser series has the lowest noise on the market.
+The SuperK FIANIUM supercontinuum fiber laser series has the lowest noise on the market.
 Optimized for low-noise performance, it gives high-contrast low-noise images in OCT systems.
 Its performance matches that of bulky Ti:Sapphire lasers.